trackcord/discord-reddit/README.md

 - Uses the Reddit API to fetch data with customizable pagination
 - Extracts unique Discord invite links using regex
 - Includes rate limiting and error handling for reliable scraping
-- Provides detailed logging to both the console and a file
+- Provides detailed logging to both the console
 - Saves results to a text file

 ## Prerequisites